solodon4/Mach7/README.md

 -------

-If you have any question about Mach7 or have trouble using it, the best way to get answers is to post an [issue](https://github.com/solodon4/Mach7/issues) and label it as Question.
-This will ensure that the answer might help others with a similar question.
-I get notifications about new issues and usually respond within same day.
+If you have any question about Mach7 or have trouble using it, the best way to get answers is to post an [issue](https://github.com/solodon4/Mach7/issues) and label it as [Question](https://github.com/solodon4/Mach7/issues?q=label%3Aquestion).
+This will contribute to our [poor man's FAQ](https://github.com/solodon4/Mach7/issues?q=label%3Aquestion) and hopefully help others with a similar question.
+I get notifications about new issues and usually respond within the same day.
 If you prefer not to discuss your question on GitHub, feel free to send me a
 [private email](mailto:yuriy.solodkyy+mach7support@gmail.com) (note there is a [+](https://gmail.googleblog.com/2008/03/2-hidden-ways-to-get-more-from-your.html) in the email address).